 Because most of Chubb's homeowner policies provide "all risk" coverage, physical damage to your home or other structure on the property caused by a tornado may be a covered loss.
 However, in some circumstances a special deductible may apply in lieu of your standard deductible.

-Chubb only covers damage caused by flood, surface water or ground water if you have purchased a Chubb Personal or Excess Flood Insurance policy.
+With very limited exception, Chubb only covers damage caused by flood, surface water or ground water if you have purchased a Chubb Personal or Excess Flood Insurance policy.

 We may also pay the following extra coverages (the base deductible or a special deductible may apply):

-Additional Living Expenses: If a covered loss to your house, other permanent structure or contents makes the dwelling(s) uninhabitable, we may provide coverage for any reasonable increase in your normal living expenses, which could include:
+Additional Living Expenses: If a covered loss to your house, other permanent structure or contents makes the dwelling(s) uninhabitable, we may provide coverage for a reasonable increase in your normal living expenses, which could include:

 However, power outages that do not result from a covered loss to your property will not trigger Additional Living Expenses.